What is repatriation?

 Repatriation refers to the process of transporting the body of a deceased person from one country to another.
 Generally, when someone dies they will be returned to their country of residency or citizenship.
 This can apply to people that pass away whilst abroad, or those who are currently in the UK and wish to be buried in another country.

 If you wish to be buried abroad, or a member of your family has died abroad and you need to arrange repatriation, contact your local Co-op funeral director for further information on repatriation services.

-If your loved one dies outside of the UK there are certain practical steps that you need to take before repatriation can take place.
-We understand that repatriation can seem complicated so we’ve put together a five step guide to help you through.
+If your loved one dies outside the UK there are certain steps that you need to take before repatriation can take place.
+Repatriation can seem complicated so we’ve put together a 5 step guide to help you through.

 Step 1 – Tell the relevant authorities

 The process is a little different depending on whether you’re at home in the UK when your loved one dies abroad or if you’re with them.